Panda's natural enemies

 They can also swim and, unlike most other bears, do not hibernate for months at time during winter.

 With all these attributes in their arsenal, fully grown giant pandas can defend themselves against most predators.

 In particular, pandas are threatened by habitat loss and fragmentation, and by people hunting animals and harvesting plants in the forests.

 The good news is that humans are also the greatest hope for pandas because we can do something about it.

-No matter where you live, if we all treat our planet better, we can guarantee a future for the giant pandas, fishes, forests and even ourselves.
+No matter where you live, if we all treat our planet better, we can guarantee a brighter future for the giant pandas, the bamboo forests they depend on, and even for ourselves.